Bakedbear/alx-system_engineering-devops/0x00-shell_basics/README.md

-navigate to home directory -cd
+long format list of items in directory